Darlene-Naz/Rock-Paper-Scissors-OpenCV/README.md

 The pictures taken by the camera are processed and fed to a CNN Multi-class image classifier that determines whether the gesture corresponds to "Rock", "Paper" or "Scissors" gesture.

 This CNN model is made in keras.
 You can download the pretrained model from here.

+## Origin

+After completing a couple of CNN courses on coursera I wanted to hone my skills by focusing on small project.
+So I found 2 useful datasets and jumped straight into building my model.
+I didnt want to stop there... this led me to create my first pygame.
+I'm happy with my progress and would like to share it with you.

 ## Getting Started